 Information Systems Laboratory

 Operations Research Group

 Benjamin Van Roy is a Professor of Electrical Engineering, Management Science and Engineering, and, by courtesy, Computer Science, at Stanford University.
-He has held visiting positions as the Wolfgang and Helga Gaul Visiting Professor at the University of Karlsruhe and as the Chin Sophonpanich Foundation Professor of Banking and Finance at Chulalongkorn University.
-He has worked with several technology companies as a researcher, advisor, founder, or director.
-His current research focusses on the design, analysis, and application of algorithms that learn over time to make effective decisions.He received the SB (1993) in Computer Science and Engineering and the SM (1995) and PhD (1998) in Electrical Engineering and Computer Science, all from MIT.
+He has held visiting positions as the Wolfgang and Helga Gaul Visiting Professor at the University of Karlsruhe and as the Chin Sophonpanich Foundation Professor and InTouch Professor at Chulalongkorn University.
+His current research focusses on methods for learning over time to make effective decisions.He received the SB (1993) in Computer Science and Engineering and the SM (1995) and PhD (1998) in Electrical Engineering and Computer Science, all from MIT.
 He is a member of INFORMS and IEEE.
 He has served on the editorial boards of Discrete Event Dynamic Systems, Machine Learning, Mathematics of Operations Research, and Operations Research.
 He is currently the Financial Engineering Area Editor for Operations Research.
 He has been a recipient of the MIT George C. Newton Undergraduate Laboratory Project Award (1993), the MIT Morris J. Levin Memorial Master's Thesis Award (1995), the MIT George M. Sprowls Doctoral Dissertation Award (1998), the NSF CAREER Award (2000), the Stanford Tau Beta Pi Award for Excellence in Undergraduate Teaching (2003), and the Management Science and Engineering Department's Graduate Teaching Award (2012).
 He has been a Frederick E. Terman Fellow and a David Morgenthaler II Faculty Scholar.